FindawayWorld/professorx/README.md

     }
 ```

+###LoginPresenterImpl
 The LoginPresenterImpl object contains the methods used to login as well as handling the login process
 and errors that could occur during the process.
+The main job of this presenter is to handle any actions
-The constructor of the LoginPresenterImpl creates a
+or changes from the view and pass them to the interactor.
+The constructor of the LoginPresenterImpl
-new instance of the LoginInteractorImpl object.
+creates a new instance of the LoginInteractorImpl object.

 ``` Java
 package com.findaway.audioengine.sample.login;